 - Strengthen crisis prevention and response

-For all ThriveNYC programs, we track metrics and regularly publish data on programmatic reach and the impact these programs are having in the lives of those served.
+For all our programs, we track metrics and regularly publish data on programmatic reach and the impact these programs are having in the lives of those served.

-To understand the population-level effect of ThriveNYC’s programs and how these programs are closing gaps in mental health care, ThriveNYC engages a Science Advisory Group.
+To understand the population-level effect of our programs and how these programs are closing gaps in mental health care, the Mayor’s Office of Community Mental Health engages a Science Advisory Group.
 This Science Advisory Group is comprised of leading national and international experts in epidemiology, treatment, care and the social drivers of mental health.
-This Science Advisory Group has developed two population-level measures that can be directly tied to Thrive’s work.
-If ThriveNYC continues closing gaps in care, New York City will see changes in the following population-level measures in the next five years:
+This Science Advisory Group has developed two population-level measures that can be directly tied to our work.
+If the Mayor’s Office of Community Mental Health continues closing gaps in care, New York City will see changes in the following population-level measures in the next five years:

 More New Yorkers with mental health needs are connected to treatment

 Defined as 1) more New Yorkers with an identified mental health need receive treatment, and 2) greater equity in connection to treatment.

 Defined as 1) fewer mental health emergencies, as measured by 911 dispatches and emergency department visits, and 2) less disparity in mental health emergencies.

 In assessing progress on these measures, it’s important to acknowledge that many factors contribute to mental health and the need for mental health care.
 For example, in New York City, experiences of discrimination or racism, material hardship, poor home living conditions, few social ties, or perceiving your neighbors as unwilling to help in their communities can all be associated with poor mental health (source).
 Achieving equity in mental health will require addressing these overarching social factors to meet the financial, environmental, and social needs of New Yorkers (source).